opendialogai/opendialog/readme.md

 By default, the `scripts/docker-build.sh` script will use either the current branch name, or the tag name if there is one associated with the current commit.
 Branch names will have `/` replaced with `_` to meet Docker naming convention.

+## GitHub Token during docker build

+If you OpenDialog project has a composer dependency on a private GitHub repo, a local auth.json file can be created and used during the docker build.
+To do this, just add a value for the environment variable `GITHUB_TOKEN` in CircleCI